-- 17.14.2 An employee must be compensated for forty (40) hours of the pay period in order to accrue vacation. - 17.14.3 Accumulated vacation may be used as earned. - 17.14.4 All leaves will be granted at the convenience of the Employer with the provision that an employee with greater seniority will be given priority consideration for his original request of vacation dates by the employee's department or division head. - 17.14.5 When a regular paid holiday or seasonal bonus day is observed by the University during the time the employee is on vacation, the employee will not be charged with a vacation day. - 17.14.6 Employees in positions financed by grants will abide by the vacation schedules as specified in Article 15 except when the terms of the grant are established exclusively by a source outside the University and specify otherwise. - 17.14.7 Departments or Divisions which experience "slack" or "down" periods may require that vacation time be used during these periods.
-The minimum increment to be so used is one (1) day. - 17.14.8 Employees employed on appointments less than twelve (12) months and whose position is related to the academic calendar will in most instances be required to take their vacation during the periods when classes are not in session. - 17.14.9 Actual time off must be taken in order to receive payment for vacation except an employee will receive pay in lieu of actual time off under the following circumstances: - (a) Retirement; or - (b) Cessation of employment; or - (c) Death, in which case the pay for unused vacation will be paid to the surviving spouse, if any, or to the beneficiary as designated on the Authorization to Disburse Earnings and Allowances form on file in the Human Resources Department, if any, or to the estate. - 17.14.10 Employees earn vacation credits while on vacation and sick leave except those terminating their employment will not accrue vacation days beyond the last day worked.
+- 17.14.2 An employee must be compensated for forty (40) hours of the pay period in order to accrue vacation. - 17.14.3 Accumulated vacation may be used as earned. - 17.14.4 All leaves will be granted at the convenience of the Employer with the provision that an employee with greater seniority will be given priority consideration for the original request of vacation dates by the employee's department or division head. - 17.14.5 When a regular paid holiday or seasonal bonus day is observed by the University during the time the employee is on vacation, the employee will not be charged with a vacation day. - 17.14.6 Employees in positions financed by grants will abide by the vacation schedules as specified in Article 8 except when the terms of the grant are established exclusively by a source outside the University and specify otherwise. - 17.14.7 Departments or Divisions which experience "slack" or "down" periods may require that vacation time be used during these periods.
+The minimum increment to be so used is one (1) day. - 17.14.8 Employees employed on appointments less than twelve (12) months and whose position is related to the academic calendar will in most instances be required to take their vacation during the periods when classes are not in session. - 17.14.9 Actual time off must be taken in order to receive payment for vacation except an employee will receive pay in lieu of actual time off under the following circumstances: - (a) Retirement; or

-- 17.14.11 Employees who are regularly scheduled to work at least twenty (20) hours per week will be entitled to vacation days proportionate to the time actually worked.
-Temporary employees as defined in Article 15 and employees who regularly work less than twenty (20) hours will not qualify for vacation. - 17.14.12 The Employer shall reimburse employees who lose travel or accommodation deposits made in connection with annual leave under the following conditions: - (a) The employee must notify the supervisor and the Human Resources Department in writing, at least ninety (90) days in advance of the annual leave date, the amount of the deposits and of the latest possible date on which the employee can cancel the reservation without financial loss. - (b) If the Employer subsequently cancels the employee's annual leave after the latest possible date on which the employee could cancel the reservation without financial loss, the Employer shall reimburse the employee for said loss. - 17.14.13 When employees transfer to another position in which no annual leave may be earned, employees will be paid the value of unused annual leave up to the appropriate maximum accrual limit.
-When employees transfer to a position with a lesser maximum accrual limit, employees will be paid for any annual leave hours above the new maximum accrual limit.
+- (b) Cessation of employment; or - (c) Death, in which case the pay for unused vacation will be paid to the beneficiary designated on the Authorization to Disburse Earnings and Allowances form on file in the Human Resources Department, if any, or to the estate of the deceased employee. - 17.14.10 Employees will continue to accrue vacation hours while on vacation and sick leave, except those terminating their employment will not accrue vacation days beyond the last day worked. - 17.14.11 Employees who are regularly scheduled to work at least twenty (20) hours per week will be entitled to vacation days proportionate to the time actually worked.
+Temporary employees as defined in Article 15 and employees who regularly work less than twenty (20) hours will not qualify for vacation. - 17.14.12 The Employer shall reimburse employees who lose travel or accommodation deposits made in connection with annual leave under the following conditions: - (a) The employee must notify the supervisor and the Human Resources Department in writing, at least ninety (90) days in advance of the annual leave date, the amount of the deposits and of the latest possible date on which the employee can cancel the reservation without financial loss. - (b) If the Employer subsequently cancels the employee's annual leave after the latest possible date on which the employee could cancel the reservation without financial loss, the Employer shall reimburse the employee for said loss based on proper documentation.

-17.15 Dependent Care Leave
+17.15 Family Care Leave